NIEM/movement-solr/README.md

 Solr ingests the NIEM XSD data.
 The data is located in ./niem-xsd and can be found on https://www.niem.gov/techhub/niem-model/current-release

+Note: Manual updates are required for: 1) Namespace to namespace prefix conversion, as specified in data-config.xml, and 2) Nonparent Types array, as specified in data-config.xml, which can be generated from the movement-backend project node task.

 # Running Solr with Docker

 Solr can be run via Docker.
 To run the Solr locally with Docker, first make sure you have installed and setup the NIEM Movement Docker config: